 Here is a list of the schools and the respective specialities.

-[The team informed MBA Crystal Ball that the Iowa Full-time MBA program has closed.
-The last class of MBA – Business Analytics students will graduate this May ’19.”]
+- The University of Iowa, Tippie College of Business: STEM designation in full-time MBA for The Business Analytics Academy [Iowa Tippie informed MBA Crystal Ball that their Full-time MBA program has closed.
+The last class of MBA – Business Analytics students graduated in May ’19.]

 Clearly, the list is still very small and many famous business school MBAs are yet to jump on the STEM certified bandwagon.